eddieguo-1128/DualDiff/README.md

 **Note**:
 - SSVEP baseline is tested on a mix of seen and unseen subjects
-- FEIS baseline is for a model trained on ALL subjects, but only the THINKING stage is used.
+- FEIS baseline is for a model trained on ALL subjects

 ## Experiments